Greenville County, South Carolina: Law enforcement

 When Greenville County was formed in 1786, it was served by the sheriff of the Ninety Six District.
 A Washington District, including Greenville and Pendleton Counties, existed from 1791 to 1799.
 (Pendleton was split in 1826 into Pickens and Anderson Counties.)
 One of the district's first sheriffs, Revolutionary War hero Robert Maxwell, served from 1795 to 1797, when he was killed in an ambush.

 Sheriffs in South Carolina were originally elected by the state legislature.
 In 1808, a law was enacted to provide for the election of the sheriff directly by the citizens of the county, rather than by politicians.
 This method of election was placed into the South Carolina State Constitution in 1868 and the Office of Sheriff in Greenville County began.

 In 2017, Sheriff Will Lewis was suspended by Governor Henry McMaster for misconduct, perjury, and obstruction of justice.
 These charges came out of a sexual assault lawsuit filed by Lewis' female assistant.
 Although the sheriff said the relationship was consensual, he settled the claim for an undisclosed sum.
 Lewis was found guilty in 2019 and sentenced to a year of prison, although he did not begin his sentence until October 2021.

 As of 2021, the sheriff of Greenville County is Hobart Lewis.
 The sheriff's office includes five divisions: Administrative Services, Community Services, Uniform Patrol, Criminal Investigations, and Judicial Services.

+As of 2025, 17 officers of the Greenville County Sheriff's Office have been killed in the line of duty.

 Economy

 CommunityWorks Federal Credit Union was chartered in 2014 to serve the residents of Greenville County.
 It is sponsored by CommunityWorks, Inc., a nonprofit community-development financial institution, and receives assistance from the United Way of Greenville County and the Hollingsworth Fund.

+In 2022, the GDP of Greenville County was $40.6 billion (approx. $72,712 per capita).
+In chained 2017 dollars, it had a real GDP of $34.3 billion (approx. $61,507 per capita).
+From 2022 through 2024, the unemployment rate has fluctuated between 2.1-3.3% within the county.

+Some of the largest employers in the county include Bon Secours, Charter Communications, GE Vernova, Lockheed Martin, Michelin, Prisma Health, Publix, TD Bank, the United States Postal Service, and Walmart.